sabithuraira/backend-frontend-mobile/README.md

 # BACKEND FRONTEND MOBILE

-hello, I'm doing a research to make an example of creating an application with various stacks and frameworks (Backend, FrontEnd, Mobile).
+Hello, I'm doing a research to make an example of creating an application with various stacks and frameworks (Backend, FrontEnd, Mobile).
 You can see detailed tutorials for each process of making this application on my YouTube channel (link included)

+## LIST APP:
++ laravel-app = Laravel PHP for Backend
++ reactnative-app = React Native App for Mobile Android & iOS
++ vue-app = Vue JS App for FrontEnd

-This is a list of features available on the available apps:
+## This is a list of features available on the available apps:

-## CRUD DATA
+### CRUD DATA

-+ Backend: PHP Laravel, FrontEnd: VueJS, Mobile: React Native
++ Backend: PHP Laravel, FrontEnd: VueJS, Mobile: React Native [Youtube Link](https://www.youtube.com/watch?v=3TlAvaaCvV4)